 A message from Bishop Edward C. Malesic

-This annual report is based on the diocese’s audited financial statements and reflects the accounting and stewardship of the diocesan offices and its two high schools.
-Parishes, Catholic Charities, The Catholic Foundation, The Catholic Institute and our 11 regional elementary Catholic schools (which operate under separate Pennsylvania Charitable Trusts) produce separate reports.
+This annual report is based on the diocese’s audited financial statements and reflects the accounting and stewardship of the diocesan offices and its two junior-senior high schools.
+Catholic Charities, The Catholic Foundation, The Catholic Institute, parishes and our 11 regional elementary Catholic schools (which operate under separate Pennsylvania Charitable Trusts) produce separate reports.

-The Statements of Financial Position indicate that the Pastoral Center has an Unrestricted Net Assets balance of $3.8 million.
-This money helps support all of our centralized administrative programs, which include faith formation, Catholic schools, priestly vocations, clergy formation and corporal works of mercy such as our hospital ministries and the works of our Catholic Charities.
+The Statements of Financial Position outlined in this report indicate that the Pastoral Center has an Unrestricted net assets balance of $3.9 million.
+These funds help support all of our centralized administrative programs, which include faith formation, Catholic schools, priestly vocations, clergy formation, and corporal works of mercy such as hospital ministry and the work of Catholic Charities.

-Our Self Insurance Fund continues to maintain a net asset balance of nearly $9 million, which covers the property and liability claims for all parishes and Catholic schools, in addition to health care coverage for priests and lay employees in the diocese.
+Our Self Insurance Fund has a healthy net asset balance of nearly $9 million, which covers the property and liability insurance claims for all parishes and Catholic schools, in addition to health care coverage for priests and lay employees in the diocese.
 This fund has absorbed a portion of the legal expenses incurred in providing data to the Pennsylvania Attorney General’s office in regard to the statewide diocesan Grand Jury investigation initiated in September 2016.

 The Most Reverend Edward C. Malesic, JCL